ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 years](https://julialang.org/blog/2012/02/why-we-created-julia),
 the language is still at v0.6.
-While any language will evolve over time, the Julia community has spent the past five years contininually re-litigating fairly fundamental decisions of syntax in the interests of purity -- v0.4 in late 2015 changed the capitalization of unsigned integer types and radically changed the dictionary syntax, while 0.5 in late 2016 dramatically (although less dramatically than originally proposed after community pushback) changed the behaviour of arrays (!!) in an event termed the Arraypocolypse.
-As a result, much example code online simply doesn't work; thus the accelerated bitrot of software in the Julia package listing.
-This also makes it difficult to build new functionality on top of base Julia; it's hard to build powerful parallel computing tools when one can't even depend on the behavour of arrays.
+While any language will evolve over time, the Julia community has spent the past five years contininually re-litigating minor but foundational decisions of syntax and behaviour in the interests of conceptual purity -- v0.4 in late 2015 changed the capitalization of unsigned integer types and radically changed the dictionary syntax, while 0.5 in late 2016 dramatically (although less dramatically than originally proposed after community pushback) changed the behaviour of arrays (!!) in an event termed the Arraypocolypse.
+Discussions on the correct choice for string concatenation operator span enormous and non-stop github issue discussions from late 2012 to mid 2015.
+At least one more round of significant breaking changes are planned before a 1.0 release.
+As a result, most non-trivial example code online simply doesn't work; thus also the accelerated bitrot of software in the Julia package listing.
+It has been difficult to implement new functionality on top of base Julia; it's hard to build powerful parallel computing tools when one can't even depend on the behavour of arrays.

-So Julia living up to that potential is not a given.
+So Julia living up to its potential is not a given.
 If I were on Julia's project team, things that would concern me would include:

 **Peak Julia?**